 Jessica and her husband Head Football Coach Bob Casey live in Merced

-with their three year old son Brennan, and are expecting a girl in
+with their three year old son Brennan, and baby girl named McKinley. a baby

 boy named Brennan.